NLP-project-github/nlp-project/README.md

 ### Acquire Phase

 > - Utilized our acquire file to web scrape the gituhub search results to gather our data.
+> - We used 4 of the top programming languages from github ensuring that we pulled an equal number of repositories for each language (40) on Oct 17, 2022.

 ### Prepare Phase